Aroline Sanborn

 Aroline Sanborn (August 13, 1825 - July 10, 1900) was a nineteenth-century American diarist who lived in Kingston, New Hampshire.
 She was the wife of Dr. Samuel Bartlett (1811-1865), the great-grandson of Josiah Bartlett, one of the original signers of the Declaration of Independence.
-Mrs. Bartlett was not a well-known or famous woman, but her diary from the mid-nineteenth century is an excellent primary source for students interested in learning more about what domestic life for American women was like in the mid-nineteenth century.
+Her diary is considered an excellent primary source for students interested in learning more about what domestic life for American women was like in the mid-nineteenth century.